antonio-morales/Hackfest_Advanced_Fuzzing_Workshop/README.md

 - There will be 3 different challenges.
 The goal is to find a reproducible bug on each of them.
 - We're looking for exploitable vulnerabilities.
 In order to be the winner of a challenge, you must provide a crash/PoC.
 "Theoretical bugs" or code warnings are not welcome, sorry.
 - Challenges are intended to be solved by fuzzing, but creative approaches will be encouraged.
 - During the workshop you will be able to ask me any questions you might have (**via Telegram at** https://t.me/nosoynadiemas).
-Please don't share solutions while the challenge is live.
+Please **don't share solutions while the challenge is live**.
 - I will give you some hints and tips before and during the challenge.
 - After each challenge, I will show my solution and I will explain it to you.
 - There may be more than one correct solution.